 - Learn steps to get started along with favorite products and tools

 Don’t waste your money on trendy trinkets thinking that will make your space better.
 Also, the trends go out of style before you get your use out of the trendy item.
 Instead, buy blankets, decorative pillows, or even slipcovers.
 Adding a slipcover to a chair or sofa that does not match can change the space dramatically.
 Add a few decorative pillows and blankets and your living room can take on an entirely new look.

 Buy decorative pillow covers – Change them out seasonally and they fold away to save on storage space.”Designed Decor

 Layer a throw rug over the old carpet until you have the funds to replace the flooring.
-You can also save money by searching for an oversized clearance rug and have it cut down to size and bound.
+You can also save money by searching for an oversized clearance rug and having it cut down to size and bound.
 Here is a list of some of my favorite area rungs under $200.
 Also, read this post on how to save money by making your own custom area rugs.

 Use nature to decorate

 Things found in nature are great to add to your decor and they are FREE!
 Natural elements bring warmth to any space in your home.

 Use many items like fresh blooming flowers, branches, pine cones, driftwood, seashells, or any other item you can find in your backyard or the local park.
 This also saves in storing home decor, once the season is over, throw those branches back into the yard.

 Plants and baskets are another low-budget way to bring nature to your decor.

 Mix in quality faux plants with your real plants and nobody will notice.”Designed Decor